Living in Love and Faith

 You might like to start with these four websites represent some of the views held by people in the UK.

-“Q Christian Fellowship is cultivating radical belonging for LGBTQ+ Christians and allies.”
+“Q Christian Fellowship is cultivating radical belonging” for all

 “We want to see Christians living out their sexuality and identity in ways that enable all to flourish in Christ-like faithfulness.”